dataspecer/ds-wdoi/docs/progress.md

        - removing unexisting references from general constraints fields
        - removing unexisting references from item constraints fields
       - runs ~ 46 secs
+      - I modified later on the phase to remove classes with no label (cannot be searched for) and removed unrooted classes recursively.
+        - This was in order to mitigate a "thick" root entity with thousands of classes.
+        - It can be easily removed this behaviour.
   5. the fifth phase - loading into elastic search
     - Based on the selected languages in the 3. phase, it loads elastic search with the data.
     - The data are formatted that all languages belong to one object